th0r0nd0r/auth-project/README.md

 - Fullstack user auth using JWTs and Passport.js
 - Dynamic SPA with React.js
 - frontend routing with React Router
+- timed token expiration and user logout

 ## How to Use
+- clone or download this repository
+- locally, navigate to the `server` directory
+- run `npm run install-all` in the terminal
+- navigate to `http://localhost:8080` in your browser
+- you're all set!

 ## Future Improvements
 - implement OAuth with LinkedIn